Codium-ai/devlabs/intellij-projects/java-spring-refactor/README.md

 plugin in refactoring Java codebases, specifically within the Spring Boot framework.
 The aim is to illustrate how Codiumate plugins can assist developers in improving code quality, enhancing performance, and modularizing their Java applications.
+Follow along with the companion video [Codebase Resurrection: Revive and Refactor with AI](https://www.youtube.com/watch?v=yMQJUaUtiJo)

 ## Features